Bryher

+Bryher (Breyer) is one of the smallest inhabited islands of the Isles of Scilly, with a population of 84 in 2011, spread across 134 ha.
+The apparently larger population of 177 in 2021 is misleading - the census captures numbers sleeping on the island on a given date, and in 2021 this date fell during the tourist season and numbers therefore included visitors.

 History

 Toponymy

 The name of the island was recorded as Braer in 1319, as Brayer in 1336, and as Brear in 1500.
 It has also been called Brehar and Bryther - the name Bryher is relatively modern.
 The island's name derives from Cornish place-name element 'bre' ('hill') and the plural suffix 'yer' meaning, 'the hills' or 'place of hills'.

 Archaeology

 An iron-age grave, containing a sword and a mirror, was discovered on Bryher by a farmer in 1999.
 In 2023 analysis of the teeth of the deceased showed her to be a female, leading to her being referred to as Bryher Woman.

 The Early Bronze Age saw considerable construction of burial and ceremonial monuments on Bryher, although little evidence of recognisable settlement.
 There are large numbers of grouped cairns - the cairnfield on Shipman Head contains over 130, mostly flat, low, platform cairns, laid in deliberate patterns.
 A few of them are chambered: these may not have been used for the permanent interment of corpses.
 While there is no doubt that human remains played a part in the lives of some cairns, they were not mausoleums, and seems more likely that they served as monuments for events relating to both the living and the dead.